cyborg92/node-weather-website/monitoring.md

 # Express status monitor

 It is an incredibly simple, self-hosted module,to add to Express server.
 It exposes a /status route that reports real-time server metrics with the help of Socket.io and Chart.js.

-### Step 1. sudo npm install express-status-monitor --save
+### Step 1.
+    sudo npm install express-status-monitor --save

-### Step 2. app.use(require('express-status-monitor')());
+### Step 2.
+    app.use(require('express-status-monitor')());

-    this need to be added before any other middleware or router
+This need to be added before any other middleware or router

 ### Step 3.

 Run server and go to serverurl/status

 # Clinic.js

 Clinic.js includes three tools to help diagnose and pinpoint Node.js performance issues.

 link for clinic.js https://clinicjs.org/

 ### Doctor
     Collects metrics by injecting probes